-The law says a child is exempt once he or she graduates from high school.
-But Wisconsin's courts have not ruled on whether this would apply to a homeschooled student.
+The law says a child is exempt from compulsory attendance once he or she graduates from high school.
+Wisconsin's courts have not ruled on whether this would apply to a homeschooled student.

 HSLDA believes that a parent-issued diploma and transcript should be sufficient to demonstrate that a child has completed a secondary education.
 However, even if your child is beyond compulsory school attendance age, there may be situations where you would want to continue to follow the requirements of a home education option recognized under Wisconsin law until your child graduates from high school (filing a home education notice, keeping attendance and other records, etc.).
 These records may be requested in some situations, such as obtaining a driver's license if your child is a minor, enlisting in the military, applying to colleges, or demonstrating eligibility for Social Security benefits.
 If you are a member of HSLDA and would like additional details, please contact us.